mbadwa/DevOps-Projects/gitOps/gitOps.md

 In summary, for example you have cloud infra, e.g. VPC, RDS, Cache, EKS to host an app on it.
 This is the business logic part of it.

 The code's version control is managed by **Git**, i.e. the App code, CICD Pipeline code (Jenkins), and cloud automation code (Terraform/Cloud Formation).
 This in practice should be different repositories  that are separate from each other.
-All these repos will be Git repositories, these changes are automated to a certain extent and the missing parts are done manually, this end the end brings up the challenges mentioned before.
+All these repos will be Git repositories, these changes are automated to a certain extent and the missing parts are done manually, this in the end brings up the challenges mentioned before.
 In an nutshell GitOps tries to restrict manual changes through applying policies in place.
 For example, no console access for the user, just programmatically accessing the cloud.

 ### Solution

-All users will commit their respective teams code i.e. dev team, devops team, and ops team in Git, then use so called **GitOps Tools** listed below, they'll detect the changes at infra level, pipeline, or code level and then apply these changes accordingly.
+All users will commit their respective team's code i.e. dev team, devops team, and ops team in Git, then use any of the so called **GitOps Tools** listed below, they'll detect the changes at infra level, pipeline, or code level and then apply these changes accordingly.

 - Github Actions
 - GitLab